initialapps/OC_Alerts/README.md

 Generally going to start by pulling data from the @OCSD_Bot and populating it on a map.
 We'll see where this goes from there...

+Note: This project is just getting started, so it's a bit of a mess right now.
+Nothing works yet.
+Checkout the issues and project board to see where this is at.

 Feel free to follow, clone, contribute!
 Follow along on twitter @initialapps.

 ## Getting Started